Gaussian Elimination in Symplectic and split orthogonal groups: Solving the word problem in

 \subsection{Time-complexity of the above algorithm}

-We establish that the worst case time-complexity of the above algorithm is $\mathrm{O}(l^3)$. \begin{itemize} \item[] In Step 1, we make $A$ a diagonal matrix by row-column operations.
-That has complexity $\mathrm{O}(l^3)$. \item[] In Step 2, $C_1+RA_1$ is multiplying two rows by a field element and two additions.
+We establish that the worst case time-complexity of the above algorithm is $\mathrm{O}(l^3)$.
+We mostly count the number of field multiplications. \begin{itemize} \item[Step 1] We make $A$ a diagonal matrix by row-column operations.
+That has complexity $\mathrm{O}(l^3)$. \item[Step 2] In making both $C$ and $B$ zero-matrix we multiply two rows by a field element and additions.
 In the worst case, it has to be done $O(l)$ times and done $O(l^2)$ many times.
-So the complexity is $\mathrm{O}(l^3)$. \item[] Step 3 is similar to Step 2 above and has complexity $\mathrm{O}(l^3)$. \item[] Step 4 has only a few steps that is independent of $l$. \end{itemize} Then clearly, the time-complexity of our algorithm is $\mathrm{O}(l^3)$.
+So the complexity is $\mathrm{O}(l^3)$. \item[Step 3] In odd-orthogonal group and twisted orthogonal group we clear $X,Y,E,F$, this clearly has complexity $O(l^2)$ \item[] Step 4 has only a few steps that is independent of $l$. \end{itemize} Then clearly, the time-complexity of our algorithm is $\mathrm{O}(l^3)$.